visualizedata/github-workflow/README.md

 # github-workflow
-Documentation for the MSDV GitHub workflow and code for demos.
+Documentation for the MSDV GitHub workflow.

 ## Workflow for contributing to visualizedata repositories